 Methods and research design

-This research takes a bottom-up, process-tracing approach, beginning at the project level in each town or city, and moving up to focus on dynamics at divisional and municipal levels with the effects of the national and transnational cutting across these stages of investigation as well as comprising their own discrete focus of investigation.
+This research takes a bottom-up, process-tracing approach, beginning at the project level in each town or city, and moving up to focus on dynamics at divisional and municipal levels, with the effects of the national and transnational cutting across these stages of investigation, as well as comprising their own discrete focus of investigation.
 This project adopts a co-produced, qualitative research strategy.
 It has been planned and is being carried out in partnership with the National Slum Dwellers Federation of Uganda and their support NGO, ACTogether Uganda.
-The principle methods for data generation include: documentary and literature review from the local project to national policy levels; semi-structured interviews with programme beneficiaries and other residents of informal settlements, as well as government officials and politicians, and civil society agencies and actors including academia; with focus groups and observational methods also utilized at local levels.
+The principle methods for data generation include: documentary and literature review from the local project to national policy levels; semi-structured interviews with programme beneficiaries and other residents of informal settlements, as well as government officials and politicians, and civil society agencies and actors including academia; with focus groups and observational methods also utilised at local levels.

 How does this project fit within ESID’s research agenda?